liong-t/aiap12_group1_sharing/draft2.md

 ![catgrid](https://user-images.githubusercontent.com/107524206/228106888-7eaf3b20-413f-47e1-91e6-eec134db903a.png)

 ### b) Keeping images the same
-To generate the same image every time, we can create and pass the same generator object into the pipe.
+To generate the same image every time, we can create and pass the same generator object into the pipe:

 ```
 # to get the same image every time;